Mooophy/Cpp-Primer/README.md

   - [Chapter 18.
 Tools for Large Programs](ch18)
   - Chapter 19.
 Specialized Tools and Techniques

+### How to use makefile in linux

+- make all     : compile all the cpp file to automake object file and executable file ;
+- make clean   : clean all the object file ;
+- make clobber : clean all the object file and executable file !

+### Notice for makefile

+- No matter you are in the root direcotry or in the subdirectory of some chapter , the usage of makefile is the same when you want to compile all the cpp/cc file ;
+- But if you only want to compile some files (especially one), you cam use "make XXX(this is the list of your chosen file)".

+If you know much about makefile, you can change [makefile](GNU_makefile_template) all by yourself !

 ### If you speak Chinese

 1. [PO在StackOverflow上的习题](http://book.douban.com/review/6500246/)